 Method and Design

-- Cycle Count, Power, Capacity, and life will be treated as well as how discharge/recharge amount affects the above outcomes.
+- Adress cycle Count, Power, Capacity, and Life span Along with how discharge/recharge amount affects the above outcomes.
 Durability and safety will also be tested.
-The cost normalized for the above parameters, will determine the success for the above.
+The cost normalization for all of the parameters, will determine the success for the design.
 The ideas will eventually be pitched to future investors and feedback will determine future success.

 Progress and Future Goals

-Prototypes will be verified to be cheaper than current batteries for a give power output, cycle life, durability and capacity.
-The pilot for the energy system will be an auxiliary power source for a house.
+Prototypes will be verified to be cheaper than current batteries at a given power output, cycle life, durability and capacity.
+The pilot for the energy system is an auxiliary power source for a house.
 It should store enough energy for a family household for a surplus of one night of energy (15kWh).
-Cycle count and life, power ratings, durability, capacity etc. will be tested
+Cycle count and life, power ratings, durability, capacity etc. will also be tested

-Funding is planning to be via venture capitalist, industry, and social fundraising in connection with investors and other connections, we hope to sell to retail.
-Theoretically, once large profits are mode we could scale up to larger factories for hopefully a global impact.
-The materials used for the battery will be fully recyclable and abundant allowing for full sustainability.
+Current funding is planned to be via venture capitalist, industry, and social fundraising.
+These in connection with investors and local connections will hopefully allow the design to sell in retail.
+Theoretically, once large profits are made, the goal is to scale up to larger factories and finally a global impact.
+The team strives to create a design in which the materials used for the battery are fully recyclable and abundant ,creating a completely sustainable product .